 Under what circumstances does Jesus demonstrate love and forgiveness on the Cross?
 He has been corruptly convicted, betrayed by one of His close disciples, abandoned by many, insulted, beaten, mocked, spit upon, humiliated, stripped naked, robbed, and finally nailed to a cross to be publicly ridiculed.
 He suffers unjust harm at the hands of corrupt, careless people.
 Yet, there is no cry for justice from Jesus.
-Instead, we see a Model of what He had previously taught in Matthew 5:44.
-Write that verse here:
+Instead, we see a Model of what He had hold you fully accountable for the harm you caused.